ExeterBScDTS/simple-servlet/README.md

     * Click right on the .war file in the VS Code Explorer view, choose ```Run on Jetty Server```

 1. Using Tomcat.

+Tomcat includes a web interface for managing the web server.
+You can use this to upload WAR files into the server, and other configuration tasks.
+You might also wish to install the ``Tomcat for Java`` VS Code extension.